mennobo/dnd_resources/README.md

 Most skills are borrowed or improved from other peoples work, I am very grateful for all of their effort and acknowledge them when I use their stuff.

+The goal is to gather nice guides from all over the internet and combine them in an overview that is easy to follow + expand on them.

 ### Folders and subfolders:

 1_skills